lenigmacedo/discord-bot/README.md

 ## How to update the bot

 1. Pull the latest code from this repository with `git pull`.
-This will not override your .env file, but it should be a good idea to check that the .env-example file has not changed.
+This will not override your .env file, but it is a good idea to check the .env-example file to ensure you meet the latest environment variable requirements.
-2. Rebuild the Docker containers with `docker-compose up --build --detach`.
+2. Rebuild the Docker containers with `docker-compose up --build`.
 3. Done!

 ## Plans